Trade Stock Indices

 Trend line is an aspect of analysis that uses line studies to try and predict where trading price will move next.

-- The general direction of price trading movement up or down.
+• The general direction of price trading movement up or down.

 Upward indices trendline - If price is heading up then a line is formed that's also moving up.
-This line is called an upward indices trend line.
+This line is called an upward indices trend-line.

 Moving Averages Indicator

-Bollinger Band Indicator
+Bollinger Bands Indicator

-Indices Fib Retracement Levels
+Indices Fibonacci Retracement Levels

 All these technical analysis techniques are also covered on the strategies section of this learning indices course site & trader can learn more about these concepts & get examples of these concepts are used in trading from this trading strategies section that has numerous screenshots illustrations of these technical tools and how they are drawn on charts along with explanation of they are used to generate signals.